maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 `firstline` takes the first line of the teacher's answer and forces the student to have this as the first line of the student's answer.
 The test used is equality up to commutativity and associativity (EqualComAss answer test).

+`assume_pos` sets the value of Maxima's `assume_pos` variable to be true.
+In particular, this also has the effect of condoning squaring or rooting both sides of an equation.
+For example \(x^4=2\) will now be equivalent to \(x=2\) (rather than \(x=2 \vee x=-2\).
+This is not the default, but is useful in situations where a student is rearranging an equation to a given subject, and all the variables are assume to be positive.
+Note, this option is only for the input type.
+You will also need to set this in the question variables to also affect the answer test.

 # Answer tests

 There are a number of answer tests which seek to establish whether a student's list of expressions are all equivalent.